 - 1. All public demonstrations and rallies must be scheduled with the Dean of Students at least three school days in advance of the event. - 2.
-Any student or university group planning to schedule a public demonstration or rally must meet with the Dean of Students, or designee, to seek permission and determine the arrangements for the event. - 3.
-Students are expected to abide by the agreed upon arrangements during the course of the demonstration. - 4.
-The Dean of Students or designee may deny the demonstration or rally if it is inconsistent with the mission of the University, endangers public safety or may cause an unreasonable disruption to the normal routine of the University. - 5.
+Any student, Registered Student Organization, or university group planning to schedule a public demonstration or rally must meet with the Dean of Students, or designee, to seek permission and determine the arrangements for the demonstration or rally. - 3.
+Students, Registered Student Organizations, and university groups are expected to abide by the agreed upon arrangements during the course of the demonstration or rally. - 4.
+The Dean of Students or designee may deny the demonstration or rally if it is inconsistent with the mission of the University, endangers public safety, or may cause an unreasonable disruption to the normal routine of the University. - 5.
 The University reserves the right to establish time, place, and manner restrictions that apply to all public demonstrations or rallies.